-The School of Dentistry (now the Faculty of Dentistry of the University of Toronto) was founded by the Royal College of Dental Surgeons of Ontario in 1875.
-Seven years earlier, in 1868, the College had been given the dual responsibilities of licensing and dental education when the Province of Ontario, in one of its first legislative actions, passed the "Act Respecting Dentistry".
+The Faculty of Dentistry of the University of Toronto was founded as the School of Dentistry by the Royal College of Dental Surgeons of Ontario in 1875.
+Seven years earlier, in 1868, the College had been given the dual responsibilities of licensing and dental education when the Province of Ontario, in one of its first legislative actions, passed the "Act Respecting Dentistry."